Queer art: Re-appropriation of 'queer' and identity politics

 Identity politics would thus further develop in response to right-wing, conservative and religious groups' attempts to suppress queer voices in public.
 Within the framework of identity politics, identity functions "as a tool to frame political claims, promote political ideologies, or stimulate and orient social and political action, usually in a larger context of inequality or injustice and with the aim of asserting group distinctiveness and belonging and gaining power and recognition."
 Activist group the Gay Liberation Front would propose queer identity as a revolutionary form of social and sexual life that could disrupt traditional notions of sex and gender.
 More recently, however, critics have questioned the effectiveness of an identity politics consistently operates as a self-defined, oppositional "other".

 Running parallel with queer art are the discourses of feminism, which had paved the way for sex-positive queer culture and attempts to dismantle oppressive patriarchal norms.
-For instance, the work of Catherine Opie operates strongly within a feminist framework, further informed by her identity as a lesbian woman, though she has stated that queerness does not entirely define her practice or ideas.
+The Canadian lesbian art collective Kiss & Tell, consisting of Persimmon Blackbridge (b.1951), Lizard Jones (b.1961), and Susan Stewart (b.1952), embodies queer feminism throughout their creative practice.
+Their groundbreaking Vancouver exhibition titled Drawing the Line (1988-1990) consisted of 98 images of lesbian sexuality.
+The collective invited the women who visited the gallery to write their comments, responses, and ideas on the walls surrounding the images, creating a platform for anonymous debate and dialogue about lesbian representation in art.
+In 1994, Kiss & Tell wrote a book called Her Tongue on My Theory: Images, Essays and Fantasies, which explored the debates about lesbian sexuality and the Feminist sex wars, specifically in relation to the censorship of queer art in Canada.
+Another example is the work of Catherine Opie, who operates strongly within a feminist framework, further informed by her identity as a lesbian woman, though she has stated that queerness does not entirely define her practice or ideas.
 Opie's photography series, Being and Having (1991), involved capturing her friends in close-up frontal portraits, with assertive gazes against yellow backgrounds.
 These subjects were chosen from Opie's group of friends, all of whom did not abide neatly by traditional gender categories.
 Details such as adhesive visibly used to attach fake facial hair on female bodied people foregrounded the performative nature of gender.

 During the 1990s in Beijing, Chinese artist Ma Liuming would be involved with the Beijing East Village art community, founded in 1993.
 In 1994, he would stage the performance art piece Fen-Ma + Liuming's Lunch (1994).
 The performance featured the artist assuming the persona of a transgender woman named Fen-Ma Liuming, who would prepare and serve steamed fish for the audience while completely nude, eventually sitting down and attaching a large laundry tube to her penis, sucking and breathing on the other end of the tube.
 Ma would be arrested for such performances, and in 1995, police forced the artists to move out of Beijing's East Village, with Ma beginning to work outside China.